KegangWangCCNU/PhysRecorder/README.md

   * `I420` Store video in YUV420 format, although there is no compression, some chroma information is discarded, and the degree of damage to physiological signals is small.
   * `RGBA` Without any compression, all information is preserved, resulting in a larger file size.
   * `MJPG` Moderate compression ratio, moderate damage to physiological signals.
   * `PNGS` Lossless compression, like RGBA, does not lose information but has a much smaller size.
+  * `FFV1` Lossless compression, the compression rate is higher than `PNGS`, requiring the FFV1 decoder.

 ## File structure